Eliot Kid

-Eliot Kid is an animated children's television series composed of two seasons and 104 episodes produced by Samka Productions, Safari de Ville, and CBBC.
+Eliot Kid is an animated television series composed of two seasons and 104 episodes produced by Samka Productions, Safari de Ville, and CBBC.
 The series was directed by Gilles Cazaux.
 Lead voices and voice direction for both seasons were conducted by animation voice director, Matthew Géczy.
 The French version for both seasons was conducted by Kris Bénard.

 The show is about a young boy who summons up blockbuster film scenarios from his imagination to challenge and inspire his friends.

 Characters

 The voice cast consists of Barbara Scaff, and Mirabelle Kirkland, with Alistair Abell, Leslie Lanker, Christine Flowers, Jodi Forrest, and Matthew Géczy also starring.